By Sophie Arthur

 We live an increasingly digital and data-driven world, from our wearable devices to the wealth of information available from health records and genetics.
 But what role could Artificial Intelligence (AI) and all of this data play in healthcare?

-A team at the MRC Laboratory of Medical Sciences (LMS) have found a way to harness AI to enable doctors to predict outcomes for heart patients more accurately and find the best treatment for individual patients.
+A team at the MRC London Institute of Medical Sciences (LMS) have found a way to harness AI to enable doctors to predict outcomes for heart patients more accurately and find the best treatment for individual patients.

 In the study the researchers used the technology to predict the prognosis for 302 people with a heart condition called pulmonary hypertension.
 Patients with pulmonary hypertension were chosen as the choice of treatment is dependent on the individual patient’s risk classification.
 The technology correctly predicts a patient’s prognosis 75% of the time and outperforms doctors’ measurements.